octree-gva/caroster/CONTRIBUTING.md

 - Refer to [Weblate documentation](https://docs.weblate.org/en/latest/user/translating.html) to learn how to use Weblate.

+- You can also ask us for a [Tolgee access](https://tolgee.io/) which enables in context translation of the frontend app.
+Be aware we are not yet able to credit contributions made trough Tolgee which is entended for internal use at the moment.

+- In the other hand, you can setup your own development instance with your own Tolgee Project by simply importing locales files with the namespace "translation", the application supports Tolgee configuration using NEXT_PUBLIC_TOLGEE_API_KEY and NEXT_PUBLIC_TOLGEE_API_URL env variables located in the frontend folder.
+This way you can contribute to translations on your computer and commit the updated locales files.
+See [Tolgee documentation](https://tolgee.io/platform/) for that.

 #### **Do you intend to add a new feature or change an existing one?**

 - Suggest your proposal by creating a [new issue](https://git.octree.ch/p/caroster/-/issues/new).